NewbieTed/QuickFolds/README.md

 `Reset_Dummy_Data.sql`

-on the database to get it set up.
+## How to run the dummy data:

+The first step is to get the id of the container:

+Run `docker ps`

+look for the container id for "local"

+Now, take this id and put it in the following commands inside your backend:

+`docker cp Reset_Dummy_Data.sql <ID_OF_LOCAL_CONTAINER>:/file.sql`

+`docker exec -i <ID_OF_LOCAL_CONTAINER> psql -U local_user -d quickfolds_local -f /file.sql`

+You have now ran the sql file inside the container.

+If you ever want to run this agin, just run the last command again:

+`docker exec -i <ID_OF_LOCAL_CONTAINER> psql -U local_user -d quickfolds_local -f /file.sql`

 This should allow you to create an origami, and then edit it.

 Note: the internal system saves user accounts with account ids.

 If you cannot connect to the editor, this may be why.
+Although, this is very rare

 To see what id the admin account has.